Who's Afraid of Virginia Woolf?: Original film soundtrack album

 The film was given a "Deluxe Edition Two-Record Set" soundtrack album release in 1967 by Warner Bros.
 Records, and was the first film to have its vocals be released in their entirety on an album, as the film at that time could not be shown on network television.
 It contains the vocals of the four actors performing in the film.
 The only music on the album is a song, "Virginia Woolf Rock", that plays while Martha and Nick are dancing (but plays a little differently than it does in the film).

-In at least two instances alternate takes were used: Taylor's memorable "Goddamn you!" line is restored to "Screw you!", and some of the dialogue from the dancing sequence was lifted from another take.
+In at least two instances alternative takes were used: Taylor's memorable "Goddamn you!" line is restored to "Screw you!", and some of the dialogue from the dancing sequence was lifted from another take.
 As Martha tells Nick and Honey her story about punching George in the stomach in front of her father, it is heard very clearly while in the film it becomes muffled as the camera follows George into another room to get a gun.
-The album also ran a half-hour shorter than the movie as most pauses and long silences were removed, but virtually every line remains intact.
+The album also runs half an hour shorter than the film, since most pauses and long silences were removed, but virtually every line remains intact.
 The album's cover has the four main actors and the back cover has some background information about them, the five-month shooting schedule, and Albee, and a brief synopsis of the film.

-Print edition

-The print edition of the play was published in 1962 and was one of the early releases of Atheneum Books.
-The print edition went on to sell over 70,000 copies in hard and soft cover editions.